fluttercommunity/admin_dashboard/README.md

 ## What has been achieved so far
 During the GSoC period, we were able to
+1. Initialize firebase and create a github action to deploy to firebase hosting
-1. Succesfully implement logging in via github
+2. Succesfully implement logging in via github
-2. Retrieve and display a list of all the repositories in the flutter community
+3. Retrieve and display a list of all the repositories in the flutter community
-3. Create a Repository dashboard that displays statistical data regarding the dashboard
+4. Create a Repository dashboard that displays statistical data regarding the repository
-4. Create a table format to be able to display a list of issues/PRs based on the criteria chosen by the user
+5. Create a sortable table format to be able to display a list of issues/PRs based on the criteria chosen by the user
-5. Retrieve and display issues older than 90 days from a repository
+6. Retrieve and display issues based on criterias chosen by the user
+7. Everything regarding the frontend

 ## What is left
 1. Some data regarding the repository dashboard still uses dummy providers, not real data from the github API